Umbragloom/website/content/posts/tutorials/Website.md

 | slug   | Template for filenames. {{year}}, {{month}}, and {{day}} pulls from the post's date field or save date {{slug}} is a url-safe version of the post's title.
 Default is simply {{slug}}.                                                                                                                                                                                                                                                           |
 | fields | Fields listed here are shown as fields in the content editor, then saved as front matter at the beginning of the document (except for body , which follows the front matter).
 Each field contains the following properties:  - label: Field label in the editor UI. - name: Field name in the document front matter. - widget: Determines UI style and value data type (details below). - default(optional): Sets a default value for the field. |

+These collections also act as the submenus when you make a post in the CMS Admin console.

 ---

 PHEW that was alot to take in huh?
 Get conmfy were not done yet!

 Next we need to set up authentication.
-Thankfully because we are using the Netlify platform already this is relatively easy to do as they offer a nuilt-in authorization service they call Identify.
+Thankfully because we are using the Netlify platform already this is relatively easy to do as they offer a built-in authorization service they call *Identify.*

-1. Go to `Settings > Identity`, and select Enable Identity service.
+1. Go to `Settings > Identity`, and select `Enable Identity service`.
-2. Under Registration preferences, select `Open` or `Invite only`.
+2. Under `Registration preferences`, select `Open` or `Invite only`.
 In most cases, you want only invited users to access your CMS, but if you're just experimenting, you can leave it open for convenience.
 3. If you'd like to allow one-click login with services like Google and GitHub, check the boxes next to the services you'd like to use, under `External providers`.
 4. Scroll down to `Services > Git Gateway`, and click `Enable Git Gateway`.
 This authenticates with your Git host and generates an API access token.
 In this case, we're leaving the `Roles` field blank, which means any logged in user may access the CMS.
 For information on changing this, check the Netlify Identity documentation.

 Once thats done the backend has been setup to handle authentication, now you just need a frontend interface.
 Don't worry were almost done.
 Netlify Identify has a nice widget that we can install as a drop-in for this purpose.
-To include the widget just add the following in 2 places"
+To include the widget just add the following in 2 places:

 ```html
 <script src="https://identity.netlify.com/v1/netlify-identity-widget.js"></script>